oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_zone_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Zone resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new zone in the specified compartment.
-The `compartmentId` query parameter is required if the `Content-Type` header for the request is `text/dns`.
+If the `Content-Type` header for the request is `text/dns`, the `compartmentId` query parameter is required.
+Additionally, for `text/dns`, the `scope` and `viewId` query parameters are required to create a private zone.

 ..
 Aliases